-Moist and delicious and less than 2.5-grams of fat per serving, these low fat banana oatmeal muffins are baked with honey and can jump start anyone’s day.
+Moist and delicious and less than 2.5-grams of fat per serving, these banana oat muffins are low fat, baked with honey and can jump start anyone’s day.

 Breakfast is my favorite meal of the deal.
 I almost never miss my morning breakfast, even if it is just a protein bar.
 Dinner I can skip.
 If I eat a big enough breakfast, I can miss lunch.
 But without that first morning meal, I cannot focus or start my day off right.

 Eating something healthy the first thing in the morning can be difficult.
 I don’t always have time to make myself an omelette or hard boiled egg, so having something on hand to grab and go helps me during those busy mornings.
 They also help on those lazy mornings, too!

 I often make whole wheat banana nut bread, but this time I wanted to add more nutritional punch.
 And that’s how I developed these banana oatmeal muffins.

 See my Banana Oat Muffin Web Story for a quick visual guide to making this recipe.

 Why this recipe is so awesome